Klipper3d/klipper/docs/Command_Templates.md

 via the `[ ]` accessor - for example:
 `printer["generic_heater my_chamber_heater"].temperature`.

-Some printer objects allow one to alter the state of the printer.
-By convention, these objects use an `action_` prefix.
-For example, `printer.gcode.action_emergency_stop()` would cause the printer to go into a shutdown state.
-These actions are taken at the time that the macro is evaluated, which may be a significant amount of time before the generated commands are executed.

 The following are common printer attributes:
 - `printer.fan.speed`: The fan speed as a float between 0.0 and 1.0.
-- `printer.gcode.action_respond_info(msg)`: Write the given `msg` to the /tmp/printer pseudo-terminal.
-Each line of `msg` will be sent with a "// " prefix.
-- `printer.gcode.action_respond_error(msg)`: Write the given `msg` to the /tmp/printer pseudo-terminal.
-The first line of `msg` will be sent with a "!! " prefix and subsequent lines will have a "// " prefix.
-- `printer.gcode.action_emergency_stop(msg)`: Transition the printer
-  to a shutdown state.
-The `msg` parameter is optional, it may be useful to describe the reason for the shutdown.
 - `printer.gcode.gcode_position`: The current position of the toolhead relative to the current G-Code origin.
 It is possible to access the x, y, z, and e components of this position (eg,